automationgurus/automationgurus.github.io/src/docs/automatic-certificate-generation-aks.md

 If you see screen similar like on above without any error probably it's working.

 But to be 100% sure check certificate ;)

 ![Application](img/aks-cert-manager-004.jpg)

 If something is not clear in this process, please leave a comment.
-Hope that I will be able to help you!
+Hope that we will be able to help you!